Tiny House Handup Just Received A Donation Of 7.9 Acres

-Their is a severe shortage of affordable housing.
-The area is great more bringing in industries and providing jobs, but the pay is on the lower end of the scale.
+There is a severe shortage of affordable housing.
+The area is great for bringing in more industries and providing jobs, but the pay is on the lower end of the scale.

 How We Can Help: Support The Tiny Hand Up Store